Jumbo Chocolate Cupcakes

-These Jumbo Chocolate Birthday Cupcakes are the best celebration cupcakes.
-They consist of a chocolate crumb cake filled with cream cheese and chocolate chips, and are topped with the perfect buttercream frosting.
+These Jumbo Chocolate Cupcakes are the best celebration cupcakes.
+They consist of a chocolate batter filled with cream cheese and chocolate chips, and are topped with the perfect vanilla buttercream frosting.
 Unbelievable decadent and worth every calorie!

-- The Chocolate Cake – A delicious chocolate cake that is super moist, and becomes alive with a simple ingredient – HOT water.
+- The Chocolate Cake – A delicious chocolate cake that is super moist, and becomes alive with a simple ingredient – HOT water (or coffee, if you prefer!).
 See below for more info.

-- The Filling – The surprise inside is a simple mixture of cream cheese, a touch of sugar, an egg, and some chocolate chips.
+- The Filling – The surprise inside is a simple mixture of cream cheese, sugar, an egg, and some chocolate chips.
 So good!

 - The Frosting – We’re going with a classic buttercream frosting to top these beauties off.

-- Simply mix the dry ingredients together in one bowl – the flour, baking soda, baking powder, salt, unsweetened cocoa, and sugars.
+Combine dry ingredients for the cupcake batter.
+Mix the dry ingredients together in one bowl – the flour, baking soda, baking powder, kosher salt, unsweetened cocoa, and both sugars.

-- Whisk together the wet ingredients – the egg, buttermilk, vanilla, and melted (and partially cooled) butter.
-Don’t add the water yet.
+Whisk together the wet ingredients – the egg, buttermilk, vanilla, and canola oil.
+(Don’t add the hot water yet.)

-- In a small bowl, combine the filling ingredients – the softened cream cheese, salt, sugar, egg, and chocolate chips.
-Use a hand mixer to combine well.
+Make filling.
+In a small bowl, combine the filling ingredients – the softened cream cheese, sugar, egg, and salt.
+Mix well, and then add the mini chocolate chips.

-- In a separate bowl using a hand mixer, mix the room temperature butter until creamy.
-Then add the remaining ingredients – the egg, sugar, vanilla, and powdered sugar – and continue beating until creamy.
-This will take a couple of minutes.
+Make frosting.
+In a separate bowl using a hand mixer, mix the softened butter until creamy.
+Then add the remaining ingredients – the half and half, vanilla, salt, and powdered sugar – and continue beating until light and fluffy (about two more minutes).

 Tips for making the BEST cupcakes!